About the Project

 In today’s technologically advanced world, the data generated by researchers is increasingly born digital and subject to intensive transformation and analyses before publication.
 The various file formats, software, and hardware required to succeed in the modern research landscape can become daunting, especially since education about digital data management has not kept pace with these technological advancements.
 There is a significant gap between the data management skills needed by modern researchers and their current abilities; the gap is more noticeable given the current increase in funder requirements for data management plans and requests by journal publishers to make supporting data publicly available alongside traditional research articles.

 The DataUp project was born out of this need for seamless integration of data management into the researchers’ current workflows.
-We recognized that the large majority of Earth, environmental, and ecological scientists use spreadsheets in the course of their data collection and organization; rather than requiring they learn a new program, we decided to meet them where they already work: Microsoft® Excel and related spreadsheet software.
+We recognized that the large majority of Earth, environmental, and ecological scientists use spreadsheets in the course of their data collection and organization.

 - Perform a "best practices check" to ensure data are well formatted and organized